anatolyduzenko/docker_nginx_php-fpm_/README.md

 # Docker Compose Configuration

-This repository contains a `docker-compose.yml` file for setting up a multi-service development environment.
+This repository contains a Docker Compose project for setting up a multi-service development environment.
 Below are the details of each service included in the configuration.

 ## Services